 Citrix migrated all existing AutoDiscovery records to Citrix Cloud without a disruption in service.
 The migrated records don’t automatically appear in the new console.
 You must reclaim domains in the new AutoDiscovery service to prove ownership.
 For more information, see CTX312339.

 - Before starting using the AutoDiscovery service for your Citrix Endpoint Management deployments, verify and claim your domain.
 You can claim up to 10 domains.
 The claim associates the verified domain with the AutoDiscovery service.
 To claim more than 10 domains, open an SRE ticket or contact Citrix Technical Support.

-- Use the MAM Port setting instead of Citrix Gateway FQDN to direct MAM traffic to your data center.
-If you enter a fully qualified domain name along with the port of your Citrix Gateway, the client device uses the configuration from the MAM Port setting.
+- Use the MAM Port setting instead of NetScaler Gateway FQDN to direct MAM traffic to your data center.
+If you enter a fully qualified domain name along with the port of your NetScaler Gateway, the client device uses the configuration from the MAM Port setting.

-- If an ad blocker prevents the site from opening, ensure that you disable the ad blocker for the entire website.
+- If an ad blocker prevents the site from opening, make sure that you disable the ad blocker for the entire website.